-US couple sues State Dept. over policy denying their baby citizenship
+U.S. couple sues State Dept. over policy denying their baby citizenship

 Karen Loewy, a lawyer with Lambda Legal, said that the State Department is “reading a biology requirement into the words of the statute that don’t exist.”

-“What the State Department is doing is applying a provision of the law that only comes into play if you are considering them a nonmarital couple,” said Loewy.
+“What the State Department is doing is applying a provision of the law that only comes into play if you are considering them a nonmarital couple,” said Loewy, who worked with Immigration Equality on the case.

+While the policy has existed in some form for years, the issue took on new urgency after the Supreme Court recognized same-sex marriages in 2015.

+During the Obama administration, the State Department adjusted the requirement so that a parent could also establish a biological connection by giving birth, in addition to supplying the egg or sperm.
+That allows a lesbian couple to have a child “in wedlock” if one woman provides the egg and the other carries the baby.